Socks and Shoes

 - Once they have mastered slip on shoes move on to simple fastenings such as velcro or zips.

-- Once they are ready for shoelaces watch the videos below for some ideas of different ways to tie laces.
+- Once they are ready for shoelaces watch the videos in our Shoelace Tying section for some ideas of different ways to tie laces.